Published: October 2019 | Report Code: AT11756 | Available Format: PDF | Pages: 135

-The key trend observed in the ride-hailing market is the deployment of electric vehicles in ride-hailing services.
-Governments of several countries are taking active initiatives to introduce different policies and regulations, in order to encourage deployment of these vehicles in operators’ fleet.
-Different companies are also taking initiatives to introduce electric vehicle fleets for their ride-hailing services.
-For instance, in 2019, Hyundai Motor Company announced that it would deploy a range of electric vehicles in Ola Cabs, in India by 2021.
+The increasing deployment of electric vehicles (EVs) in ride-hailing services is a prominent market trend.
+Governments across the world are introducing regulations and policies to encourage the adoption of these vehicles in the fleets of service providers.
+Automakers are also focusing on the introduction of EV fleets for ride-hailing services.
+For example, in 2019, Hyundai Motor Company announced its plan to deploy a range of EVs in Ola Cabs in India by 2021.

-The government support towards the adoption of ride-hailing services, is one of the key factors boosting the growth of ride-hailing market.
-Apart from the national governments that are reforming policies to facilitate the implementation of ride-hailing program, city and state authorities are also taking initiatives to accelerate the adoption of ride-hailing services locally.
-For instance, in November 2018, the Mayor of London announced his plans to initiate the building of public parking spaces to facilitate the parking of public vehicles, with the intention of reducing vehicle ownership.
+The rising government support for the adoption of shared mobility is one of the major growth drivers for the ride-hailing market.
+For instance, in November 2018, the Mayor of London announced the construction of public parking spaces to facilitate the parking of public automobiles, with an intent to reduce the vehicle ownership rate.

-When segmented on the basis of vehicle type, the economy category dominated the ride-hailing market during the historical period.
-The number of cars operating under economy category is more as compared to the executive and luxury categories.
-Majority of customers prefer ride-hailing services for shorter to medium distance travels, therefore they do not prefer to invest much and opt for economy cars.
+During 2014–2018, the economy category accounted for the largest market share within the vehicle type segment.
+This was because the number of cars operating under this category is more than those in the executive and luxury categories.
+A large number of users opt for ride-hailing services for traveling short-to-medium distances, so they do not prefer to invest much and choose economy cars.

 The global ride-hailing market was consolidated in nature, characterized by the presence of established players such as Beijing Xiaoju Technology Co.
 Ltd. (Didi Chuxing), and Uber Technologies Inc. Besides, Grab Holdings Inc., ANI Technologies Pvt.
 Ltd. (Ola), Yandex.Taxi B.V., Gett Inc., FREE NOW, inDriver, RideCell Inc., Bolt Technology OÜ, VOXTUR SAS, and Addison Lee Ltd. are the other players operating in the market.